 Rental boots will also limit a skier’s enjoyment.

-However, unless one is willing to get out their wallet to the tune of $600 or more, this option is untenable for many skiers who are only interested in the sport as a recreation or hobby, but that’s not say you won’t find a perfect pair for much less – with a little extra work.
+However, unless one is willing to get out their wallet to the tune of $600 or more, this option is untenable for many skiers who are only interested in the sport as a recreation or hobby, but that doesn’t mean you won’t find a perfect pair for much less – with a little extra work.

 However, for the normal holiday, or vacation, skier these factors are far beyond their skill-set and there is no need to worry about such things just yet.
 The principle however still applies; ski boots are and will always be a uniquely personal product.